radlab-dev-group/llm-router/README.md

   handling and a rich exception hierarchy, letting developers focus on application logic rather than raw HTTP calls.
 - **llm_router_web** offers ready‑to‑use Flask UIs – an anonymizer UI that masks sensitive data and a configuration manager for model/user settings – demonstrating how to consume the router from a browser.
-- **Plugins** (e.g., the **fast_masker** plugin) deliver a rule‑based text anonymisation engine with a comprehensive set of Polish‑specific masking rules (emails, IPs, URLs, phone numbers, PESEL, NIP, KRS, REGON, monetary amounts, dates, etc.) and an extensible architecture for custom rules and validators.
+- **llm_router_plugins** (e.g., the **fast_masker** plugin) deliver a rule‑based text anonymisation engine with
+  a comprehensive set of Polish‑specific masking rules (emails, IPs, URLs, phone numbers, PESEL, NIP, KRS, REGON, monetary amounts, dates, etc.) and an extensible architecture for custom rules and validators.

 All components run on Python 3.10+ using `virtualenv` and require only the listed dependencies, making the suite easy to install, extend, and deploy in both development and production environments.